At a glance: Learn how to automatically share data from AppsFlyer to Mixpanel, a product analytics platform.

 The Integration Tab is divided into different sections as described below.

-- Get the Token parameter from Mixpanel:
+To get the Token from Mixpanel:

 - Login to your Mixpanel account at: https://mixpanel.com/login/